 Release Date: October 29, 2013

 Volume Eight sees Eren being taken to the military police since they will be taking custody of him after the failure of the Survey Corps’ mission in Volume Seven.
 We get to see the military police brigade in the Stohess District, who are assigned to escort the Survey Corps party as they come through this particular town.
-This brigade includes Annie Leonhart amongst its ranks; she had been in the 104th Training Corps with Eren, Misaka, and Armin.
+This brigade includes Annie Leonhart amongst its ranks.
+She had been in the 104th Training Corps with Eren, Mikasa, and Armin.

 Eren, Mikasa, and Armin launch a plan to help Eren escape at this point in their travels.
 Armin finds Annie and asks for her help so Eren can make his getaway.
 After being convinced, Annie joins them.
 But it’s during this bid for escape that the identity of the Female Titan is revealed.
 I have to say that it turns out that I was wrong in my guess as to who the Female Titan was, and that I’m glad I was wrong.
 Because I was wrong, the revelation not only caught me off-guard, it also made this less predictable.